schwollie/spanish-vocabulary/README.md

 - Click speaker icon to hear words again
 - Helps with proper pronunciation learning

-### ☁️ Google Drive Sync
+### ☁️ Firebase Real-time Sync
 - Sign in with Google account
-- Automatic sync across devices
+- Real-time sync across all devices
-- Data stored securely in your Drive
+- Data stored securely in Firebase
+- Instant updates when changes occur
-- Offline-capable with localStorage backup
+- Offline-capable with localStorage cache

 ## How It Works